Interjet/easyJetform/README.md

 ##### Validation error detection
 There are 2 ways to detect errors when they occured: <br>
-<b>Class level event:</b> options.onError event will be triggered with an array of errors as a function argument
+<b>Class level event:</b> onError event will be triggered with an array of errors as a function argument
 ```js
 onError: function(errors){
     console.log(errors);